vyu16/elpa_gpu_test/README.md

 ## Background

-It appears that there is a bug in the GPU-accelerated version of the ELPA 2-stage eigensolver (aka ELPA2).
-This is a mini reproducer adapted from the test program of the 2013 version of ELPA.

-ELPA2 features a unique 2-stage diagonalization that solves a standard symmetric (Hermitian) eigenproblem (A C = C lambda) in 5 computational steps.
+This is a mini-app to test the performance of the ELPA eigensolver library.
+It is adapted from the test program of the 2013 release of ELPA.
+The ELPA2 solver features a unique two-stage diagonalization that solves a standard symmetric (Hermitian) eigenproblem (A C = C lambda) in 5 computational steps.

 1. Transform A to banded matrix B